 Identification of Moissanite compared to a natural diamond

 Because of the higher dispersion factor (ability to split light into rainbow colors) that gives moissanite its signature fire, it can be easily identified when compared to a natural diamond.
-Anyone who has seen a few real diamonds would also be able to pick it in most lighting conditions as well.
+Anyone who has seen a few natural diamonds would also be able to pick it in most lighting conditions as well.
 However to the untrained eye, it might not be so obvious.
 Interestingly too, moissanite can actually fool some diamond testing machines (thermal testers) and produce a false positive.

 However it is safe to say that if a thermal diamond tester gives a positive result, the stone is either a diamond or moissanite no other stones will give the same result.
 It should then be a simple matter to distinguish between the two visually.
 In addition to the dispersion, birefraction will produce a visible difference.
 As mentioned previously in my article about moissanite jewelry, birefraction is caused by the internal crystalline structure of the gem, and results in facets of the gem looking ‘fuzzy’ when viewed from certain angles.
 Finally, moissanite can sometimes be identified by long thin ‘inclusions’ (imperfections) in the stone, visible under magnification.
 Still, there are several benefits of moissanite vs diamonds with price being a significant factor!